Dig into a piping hot bowl of Kimchi Dumplings or Kimchi Mandu. Juicy, meaty bundles of deliciousness. Cozy, Korean comfort food at its best!

 - 1 cup kimchi, well fermented, drained of excess juice (finely chopped)

 - 1 package dumpling wrappers

 - Make filling.
 In a large bowl, add ground pork, kimchi, soy sauce, and sesame oil.
 Drain tofu and crumble directly on top.
-Mix thoroughly with hands (or chopsticks) until well combined.
+Mix thoroughly with fork (or chopsticks) until well combined.
 Make sure there are no big chunks of tofu.

-- Get ready to make dumplings.
-Prepare small bowl of water, dumping wrappers, and meat filling.
+- Make dumplings.
+Prepare a small bowl of water, dumping wrappers, and meat filling at your work station.

-- Take one dumpling wrapper and use finger to lightly brush the edge with water.
+- Taking one dumpling wrapper at a time, use your index finger to lightly brush the edge with water.
 This will act as the "glue" to seal the dumpling while cooking.

-- Add one Tbsp of meat filling (or less, to make it easier) to the center of the wrapper.
-Then fold in half and seal the edges together.
+- Add 1-2 Tbsp of meat filling in the center of the wrapper.
+Fold in half and seal the edges together.
 Make sure to remove any air bubbles.
-Alternately, you can crimp the edges to make purse-shaped dumplings.
+Or, crimp the edges to make purse-shaped dumplings.
 Transfer finished dumplings onto parchment lined baking tray.

 To steam dumplings:

 - Fill a large stock pot with water, about 1/4 full.
 Bring to a boil.

 - Meanwhile, arrange dumplings onto parchment lined bamboo steamer tray.
 The parchment paper will prevent the dumplings from sticking to the bottom.
 (You can also line with cabbage leaves).
 Steam dumplings until cooked through, about 6 minutes.